minhlong124/quake-lg-sea-server/README.md

 ```
 /connect (server-ip):27960
 ```

 ## Notes

-This configuration is intended for Thunderstruck duel rotations where players queue and rotate after each fight.
+- This configuration is intended for Thunderstruck duel rotations where players queue and rotate after each fight.
+- For Windows Servers, I highly recommend you to see [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1410490276)